andim/peptidome/paper/notes.md

 - chop up viral quasispecies data into kmers: Is there any correlation between the degree of conservation vs. how close the kmer is to the closest self-peptide?
 Databases: Los Alamos HIV, GISAID flu

+# 2019-01-11: Interesting groups: Bjoern Peters and Alessandro Sette @ La Jolla Institute

+Both groups are involved in curating IEDB and they have also worked extensively on various bioinformatics analysis and predictions tools build on top of the database.
+Bjoern Peters is e.g. one of the authors of netMHC.
+See https://www.lji.org/faculty-research/labs/peters/ and https://www.lji.org/faculty-research/labs/sette

+# 2019-01-11: Notes on data analysis

+One can export all viruses with a human host from uniprot by searching for host:9606.
+The majority of these proteins are many duplicates of proteins of HIV1, which creates various issues with the down stream analysis.
+I have thus also generated a version of the viral proteome excluding HIV1.